 The omniscient narrator stands above the story, has a view of everything and everybody, can go anywhere, move around, enter any character’s mind, travel vast distances and cover long periods of time.
 The writer knows everything and can comment and summarize and shift from character to character and place to place.
-The voice of the omniscient narrator can tell us what any of the characters are thinking and feeling.
+The voice of the omniscient narrator can tell us what any of the characters thinks and feels.
 The voice can even express opinions about what is occurring.

-Most 18th and 19th century writers were omniscient narrators: Fielding, Trollope, Dickens, Eliot, and others.
-Often these writers butt into the story and comment directly on what’s happening.
-When they want to, they give us access to the character’s thoughts and feelings.
+Most 18th and 19th century writers–Fielding, Trollope, Dickens, Eliot, and others–used an omniscient narrator.
+Often a writer’s voice, often called the “narrator’s voice,” intrudes into the story and comments directly on what’s happening.
+When the narrative voice wants to, it can give us access to a character’s thoughts and feelings.

 An Omniscient Narrator Orients Us

 Here’s the beginning of Dickens’ A Tale of Two Cities.
 This passage sets the stage for the action to come.
 Dickens paints the backdrop, but the backdrop isn’t visual.
 It’s philosophical.
 He’s capturing the mood of the times.

 It was the best of times, it was the worst of times, it was the age of wisdom, it was the age of foolishness, it was the epoch of belief, it was the epoch of incredulity, it was the season of Light, it was the season of Darkness, it was the spring of hope, it was the winter of despair, we had everything before us, we had nothing before us, we were all going direct to Heaven, we were all going direct the other way–in short, the period was so far like the present period, that some of its noisiest authorities insisted on its being received, for good or for evil, in the superlative degree of comparison only.

 Hardy’s Authorial Voice